- 14/08/2023

 A/B Testing: Comparing two versions of a webpage or campaign to see which performs better.

-Customer Segmentation Analysis: Breaking down the audience into segments to understand preferences and behavior patterns.
+Customer Segmentation Analysis: Breaking the audience into segments to understand preferences and behavior patterns.

 Predictive Analytics: Utilizing algorithms and machine learning to predict future trends or customer actions.